 Administrators in managed Chromium environments can pre-grant local network access to trusted domains so end users never see the prompt.

-To learn more about this policy from Google, see here.
+To learn more about this policy and guidance on configuration from Google, see here.

-To learn more about this policy from Microsoft, see here.
+To learn more about this policy and guidance on configuration from Microsoft, see here.

 End User Instructions to Allow Access